humank/ddd-practitioners-ref/README.md

 https://www.pexels.com/photo/background-beverage-breakfast-brown-414645/
 ```

 why you build software ?
 It's all about solve the business problem.
-However, there will be a gap from requirements to implementaion, it's a painpoint for all stakeholders.
+However, there will be a gap from requirements to implementaion, it's a pain point for all stakeholders.
 As a builder, you may eager to know how to mitigate this gap in a fluent way to deal with it, the Event Storming approach is "The One".

 ## Why EventStorming